Anglo-Americans

 Anglo-Americans are a demographic group in Anglo-America.
 It typically refers to the predominantly European-descent nations and ethnic groups in the Americas that speak English as a native language, making up the majority of people in the world who speak English as a first language.

 Usage

 The term is ambiguous and used in several different ways.
-While it is primarily used to refer to people of English ancestry, it (along with terms like Anglo, Anglic, Anglophone, and Anglophonic) is also used to denote all people of British or Northwestern European ancestry.
-It can include all people of Northwestern European ethnic origin who speak English as a mother tongue and their descendants in the New World.
+While it is primarily used to refer to people of English diaspora ancestry, it (along with terms like Anglo, Anglic, Anglophone, and Anglophonic) is also used to denote all people of British European ancestry.

 In the American Southwest

 In states such as Texas, New Mexico, Louisiana, and California; former colonies of Spain and France, Anglo-American settlers developed a cohesive identity centered around their Protestantism, English language, and British colonial heritage.
 Despite the overwhelming majority of Anglo settlers being American Protestants of colonial immigrant ancestry, there were also English, French-Canadian, Irish, German, Jewish, Melungeon and even Catholic settlers as well.
 Many Anglos married into the families of Spanish, French, and Mexican elites.

 An early expression of Anglo-American nationalism occurred during the Texas Revolution, when revolutionaries created flags which included the British Union Jack, George Washington, and elements of the American flag.